 It was not to be.
 As soon as we arrived back at the intersection with Livermore, the skies opened up and it poured heavy rain.
 Karen didn’t have full rain gear and was drenched which was unfortunate because she had a long hike out in a completely different direction than where I was headed.
-I got email from her later saying she made it out ok, but was very soaked and cold.
+I got an email from her later saying she made it out ok but was very soaked and cold.

 I had a full backpacking load including a rain jacket, pants, and rain mitts so I enjoyed my walk out.
-It was really raining hard, but I was high and dry (except for my trail runners) and had a pleasant 3.6 mile walk back to the car in the rain.
+It was really raining hard, but I was high and dry (except for my trail runners) and had a pleasant 3.6-mile walk back to the car in the rain.
 Wet feet don’t really bother me much anymore as long as the rest of me is dry and it’s not too cold out.